OATZYH/Shorten-URL/README.md

 ```

 ### 🤖 Usage
-Run synerry-test using the following command:
+Run Shorten-URL using the following command:

 **`backend`**
 ```sh